 - Injury caused by a Motorcycle accident

 Compensation amounts are based on previous damages awarded in similar cases.
 Here is a list of possible injuries that may be caused by a car accident in snow and ice.
-The average range of compensation is shown.
+The average range of compensation for ice car accident claims is shown.

 |Type of Injury||Amount of compensation||Additional information|

 |General damages - pain and suffering||£1000 to £200,000|

 |Mental suffering||£3,550||Mental anguish caused by fearing for your life|